theQRL/docs.theqrl.org/_docs/tokenswap/test-tokenMigration.md

 Make your QRL Wallet and QRL Address (from the web wallet, or your QRL node via CLI).

-Browse to [https://wallet.theqrl.org](https://wallet.theqrl.org) and create a new QRL wallet.
+Browse to <a href="https://wallet.theqrl.org" target="_blank">https://wallet.theqrl.org</a> and create a new QRL wallet.
 You will be required to enter a password.

 Record all of the details for your new QRL wallet somewhere you won't lose them.